Brunel Sculpture Garden

 This park contains contemporary sculptures on 120 acres in

 Columbia County.
 Art Omi welcomes visitors to it’s grounds and events for free.
 The Sculpture & Architecture Park is open daily from dawn until dusk year-round.
-The Benenson Visitors Center, housing the Newmark Gallery, is open daily from 9am–5pm from April 1–October 31, and 11am–4pm weekdays and 9am–4pm weekends from November 1–March 31.
-Visitors to the Sculpture & Architecture Park are encouraged to register for a day and time on weekends and select holidays.
+Please note, the Art Omi Sculpture & Architecture Park and Benenson Visitors Center, housing our Newmark Gallery, is closed weekly on Tuesdays.
+Visitors are strongly encouraged to register in advance.

 Terrie Goldstein, HV Parent publisher, says Steve Heller's Fabulous Furniture is a great place to visit